 Over time, Mallory began to feel as if she was the only one making an effort to keep the relationship afloat and to breathe new life into it.
 She’d plan Sunday brunches at George’s favorite café, make romantic gestures for him like giving him a massage or leaving him little love notes.
 Despite all her efforts, it seemed as if George just wasn’t ready to meet her halfway.

+Kavita acknowledges that this is not unusual when a couple is struggling with complacent behavior.
 “Complacency in a relationship takes root when at least one partner is not present in the equation anymore.
-As a result, the other may begin to feel as if they’re in a relationship or marriage and still single,” says Kavita.
+As a result, the other may begin to feel as if they’re in a relationship or marriage and still single,” she adds.

 Related Reading: 7 Steps To Reconnect With Your Spouse And Strengthen Your Bond